No, Rowdy Settlers Aren’t Hebrew Neo-Nazis

 Some decades ago, stirring up a storm of his own, the renowned Israeli philosopher Yeshayahu Leibowitz argued that occupation of the West Bank will send the Jewish State down a path not too dissimilar than the one that had led Germany to Hitler’s arms.
 Even those who, like myself, strongly oppose this line of argument could see its value as a tool of political discussion, and the debates sparked by the bespectacled philosopher’s incendiary statements were considerably more substantive and civilized than the hot-headed Israeli norm.
 But Oz is no Leibowitz: his comment was designed not to start a conversation but to end one.
 And unlike Leibowitz’s, Oz’s argument wasn’t moral but political, a fact that only compounds its already glaring flaws.
 Let’s ignore it then, and take comfort in knowing that even the most culpable of Israel’s ideological outlaws are still a long way from Sieg Heil.

-Minnie Driver will star in adaptation of Anita Diamant’s feminist Jewish novel
+Minnie Driver to star in adaptation of Anita Diamant’s feminist Jewish novel